New School Website Requirements – What They Are and What You Need To Do

 How can Happy2Host Education help you?

 To help keep up to date with the changes, we’ve created a checklist with all the latest requirements included.
 Broken down into Essentials, Desirable and Expert, you can easily cross-check the guidelines with your website and tick them off as you go.
+Complete the form below to receive this vital checklist:

 Short on time or need an extra pair of eyes to review your website?
 We can carry out a full audit of your school’s website and generate a report that highlights areas to focus on for improvement – contact us to find out more.